With a combination of a small number of people + software + servers and robots.

 Originally from South America, such as Brazil and Argentina, it was introduced to Japan during the Meiji period as an ornamental plant.

-I bought a large silver grass a few years ago because it looked interesting to have in my office, but it gradually lost its vigor because it loves sunlight and is always indoors.
+I bought a large silver grass in my office a few years ago because it looked interesting, but since it loves sunlight, it gradually lost its vigor indoors all the time.

 I decided to give it to a room with a balcony for light and let it grow.